 Similarly, while Rooster stands in for the ghost of Goose as far as Maverick’s guilt is concerned, it works both ways.
 Maverick has been making a bungled attempt at being a long-distant dad to Rooster – hence cutting him from flight school as a way of keeping him alive.

-Substitute or not, their antler-twisting is classic father-son angst, mirroring the tensions of reaching out for love and fighting for superiority.
+Their antler-twisting is classic father-son angst, mirroring the familial tensions of reaching out for love and fighting for superiority.
 In the end, this older Maverick is a father figure – to his crew, but more specifically to Rooster.

 Eventually, Rooster asks for his dad’s guidance from beyond the grave, and even imagines him answering.
-Actually, it’s Maverick; it’s also Maverick who keeps him alive and guides him home.
+Actually, it’s Maverick who answers; it’s also Maverick who keeps him alive and guides him home.